ivan-carrera/ir24a/README.md

 - **Lectures**: Weekly lectures covering theory and practical applications.
 - **Assignments**: Bi-weekly assignments to be completed individually.
 - **Hands-On Exercises**: Practical sessions during labs to implement and test IR concepts.
-- **Project**: A course-end project focusing on a specific IR challenge.
+- **Project**: A term-end project focusing on a specific IR challenge.

 ## Assignments